 It’s in the same casing, it’s the same size, the buttons are the same type, and it still has many of the same features.
 The crucial differences?
 Vastly improved jogwheels, and the ability to control four decks out of the box.
 Let’s take a close look and see if it’s a worthy successor to the RMX…

 The first impression is that it just like the RMX.
 Same size, weight, look and feel.
 Same clunky controls (Hercules’s buttons, while undeniably heavy duty, are unsubtle).
-Same general configuration (you can plug extra gear in round the back).
-It comes with an over-the-shoulder gig bag, too, like its predecessor did, and also like the RMX, has a built-in sound interface.
+Same general configuration (you can plug extra gear in around the back).
+It comes with an over-the-shoulder gig bag, too, as its predecessor did, and also like the RMX, has a built-in sound interface.

 It has the same curious mix of cheap and expensive that the RMX demonstrated – the crossfader, volume faders and pitch controls are OK but plasticky, as are the rotaries, but we’ve already learned they last the test of time from the RMX; indeed, I tried hard to pull them off and they’re well attached.
 It’s held together by 30-odd Phillips screws which adds to the confidence you’ll feel in the build quality of the product.